- Eating a balanced diet and drinking lots of water is important for your mental health.

 - Including gut-healthy foods: Healthy gut bacteria affect your metabolism, weight and brain function.

 - Choosing healthier fats like those found in nuts and seeds, avocado, salmon and olive oil.

 - Going easy on yourself: Change doesn't usually happen overnight.
 Take small steps to improve your food and drink intake, make changes and practise positive self-talk.

-For support in eating more healthily, visit:
+For support with eating more healthily, you can visit:

-- National Alcohol and Other Drugs Hotline — call 1800 250 015 for free, confidential advice about alcohol and other drugs
+- National Alcohol and Other Drugs Hotline — call 1800 250 015 for free, confidential advice about alcohol and other drugs.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2021
+Last reviewed: October 2023